antokara/RPi-Pico-W-Water-Monitor/README.md

    1. if not, make sure you have installed the udev rules properly...
    1. warning: Upload over USB is [not possible currently on Chromebooks](https://bugs.chromium.org/p/chromium/issues/detail?id=980456).
 Therefore, the first upload MUST take place from another O/S (ie. Fedora) and subsequent uploads can happen OTA from Chromebook

+### hostname

+the device should get `waterMonitor.local` as a hostname on the local network

 ### secrets

 copy `secrets.h.template` to `secrets.h` and insert values